Graffioh/pucky/README.md

 # pucky

-A tiny coding agent with minimal dependencies.
+A tiny coding agent with minimal dependencies 🐤.

-If you want to understand the general workflow of a coding agent without too much abstraction and with an easy to read language (otherwise go read [codex](https://github.com/openai/codex/tree/main/codex-rs) rust repository).
+If you want to understand the general workflow of a coding agent without too much abstraction and with an easy to read language, then this is for you 🫵.

+Otherwise go read [codex](https://github.com/openai/codex/tree/main/codex-rs) rust repository.

 ## Setup